VistaoFootball/tactical-board/README.md

 ## What needs to be done
 Here is list of what needs to be done in project.
 Reference for project is https://tactical-board.com/uk/mini-football
-**Project is required to have all features of reference project but for futsal only.**
+**Project is required to have all features of reference project but for Football only.**

 **NOTE:** Functionality that is already done is ~~scratched~~ in description below.